 My day consists of a lot of different things such as meetings with clients, social media content, writing press releases, media scans, creating advertisements, I do a lot of random stuff and it’s different all the time!

-I heard about the internship through public relations lecturer Margalit Toledano, who put me in touch with my now boss, and after some emails and a phone interview, I made the move down to Welly.
+I got the job there after completing an internship arranged by my former lecturer Margalit Toledano, who put me in touch with the boss.
+After some emails and a phone interview, I made the move down to Welly.
 So I definitely recommend networking!